-To enter either of these 60 credit programs the student must have completed a baccalaureate degree from a regionally accredited university with a major in psychology or closely related field with a minimum of twelve semester hours of psychology or social sciences.
-The hours of undergraduate psychology must include, but are not necessarily limited to, a general introduction to psychology course, a human growth and development course, a course in abnormal behavior, and a statistics or research course.
+To enter either of these 60 credit programs the student must have completed a baccalaureate degree from a regionally accredited university with a major in psychology or closely related field with a minimum of 12 semester hours of psychology or social sciences.
+The hours of undergraduate psychology should include, but are not necessarily limited to, a general introduction to psychology course, a human growth and development course, a course in abnormal behavior, and a statistics or research course.

 Students in all counseling degree tracks must meet the following requirements:

-- have a minimum cumulative undergraduate grade point average (GPA) of 2.75 (on a 4.00 scale) or have a minimum 3.00 GPA (on a 4.00 scale) on the last 60 semester hours of course work.
+- Have a minimum cumulative undergraduate grade point average (GPA) of 2.75 (on a 4.00 scale) or have a minimum 3.00 GPA (on a 4.00 scale) on the last 60 semester hours of course work.

-- have a minimum cumulative score of 300 on the verbal and quantitative portions (if GRE is taken after August, 2011; 900 minimum if taken before August 2011); and a minimum score of 3.0 on the analytical section of the General Test of the Graduate Record Examination (GRE) – if overall undergraduate GPA is below a 3.0.
+- Have a minimum cumulative score of 300 on the verbal and quantitative portions (if GRE is taken after August 2011; 900 minimum if taken before August 2011); and a minimum score of 3.0 on the analytical section of the General Test of the Graduate Record Examination (GRE) – if overall undergraduate GPA is below a 3.0.